brandon-rhodes/pyephem/doc/tutorial.rst

 PyEphem quite reasonably demands to know our position on the earth's surface;
 we can provide this through an object called an ``Observer``:

 >>> gatech = ephem.Observer()
 >>> gatech.long, gatech.lat = '-84.39733', '33.775867'

-When the ``Observer`` is provided to ``compute()`` instead of a date and epoch,
+When the ``Observer`` is provided to ``compute()`` instead of a simple date and epoch,
 PyEphem has enough information to determine where in the sky the body appears.
 Fill in the ``date`` and ``epoch`` fields of the ``Observer`` with the values you would otherwise provide to ``compute()``;
 the epoch defaults to the year 2000 if you do not set it yourself.
 As an example, we can examine the 1984 eclipse of the sun from Atlanta:

 >>> gatech.date = '1984/5/30 16:22:56'   # 12:22:56 EDT
 >>> sun, moon = ephem.Sun(), ephem.Moon()